marko-js/run/packages/run/README.md

-This asynchronous function takes a [WHATWG `Request` object](https://fetch.spec.whatwg.org/#request-class) object and an object containing any platform specific data you may want access to and returns the [WHATWG `Response` object](https://fetch.spec.whatwg.org/#response-class) from executing any matched route files or undefined if the request was explicitly not handled.
-If no route matches the requested path, a `404` status code response will be returned.
-If an error occurs a `500` status code response will be returned.
+This asynchronous function takes a [WHATWG `Request` object](https://fetch.spec.whatwg.org/#request-class) and an object containing any platform-specific data you may want access to, and returns any of

+- a [WHATWG `Response` object](https://fetch.spec.whatwg.org/#response-class) (generated from executing any matched route files)
+- `undefined` (if the request was not explicitly handled)
+- a `404` status code response (if no route matches the requested path)
+- a `500` status code response (if an error occurs)

 Express example:
 ```ts